Haggard (band): History

 In 2010, the band had its first concert along with a symphonic orchestra.
 Haggard played together with the philharmonic orchestra of Plovdiv in the Bulgarian city of Plovdiv on 19 April 2010.

-Although a new album with the title of Grimm was originally announced for the end of 2012, the album has since been postponed indefinitely.
+Although a new album with the title of Grimm was originally announced for the end of 2012, the album has been postponed indefinitely, and the band has been inactive ever since, apart from occasional concerts.